 ATA added it was “confident that with the range of improvement actions taken, it is compliant with all regulations and standards” and that the charges are unrelated to allegations that have been reported in the media in connection with its Dyson contract.

 Malaysia’s labour department and attorney general’s office did not immediately respond to requests for comment.

 Reuters reported on Nov.
 25 and Dec.
-5 that ATA‘s mostly migrant workforce did overtime hours exceeding Malaysia’s legal limit of 104 per month, and worked on Sundays.
+5 that ATA‘s mostly migrant workforce did overtime in excess of the monthly legal limit of 104 hours, and worked on Sundays.

-It added that it had taken remedial measures to ensure this does not recur, and that it has begun implementing a policy of zero overtime on Sunday that resulted in the resignation of nearly 300 workers in the first week of December.
+The company has said it has taken steps to ensure no recurrence, adding it had begun a policy of zero overtime on Sunday that led to the resignations of nearly 300 workers in the first week of December.